Tim Parkin is currently (2006-2017) Professor of Ancient History at the

 one of the academic staff representatives.
 In 2005/6 he was head of

-A final note: although living overseas, Tim is still an active
+A final note (in case it needs saying): although living overseas, Tim remains an active

 ancient wonders (designed originally for the NZACT conference in